denysvitali/linux-on-pixel-c/README.md

 ## Running Linux on your Pixel C

+**WARNING:** You may void your warranty.
+I am not responsible for bricked devices, dead SD cards, or thermonuclear wars.
+Seriously though, if after a kernel modification you've made, the device gets too hot: you probably messed up with the thermal sensor and you may need to consider a force shutdown (by pressing Power + Vol- until the device powers itself off) before any damage may appear.
+Whilst I played around with my Pixel C on my own and never had any problem whatsoever, you may not be as lucky as I was.
+If you are not sure about a modification you've made, keep the device monitored.
+Don't put yourself in danger, we still need you.

 **WARNING:** you need dm-verity and encryption OFF, or a newly formatted `/data` partion.
 Otherwise the system won't be able to boot into Linux.

 ### Prepare the filesystem